(first posted 11/16/2011)

 But when the nuns at Immaculate Contraception bought three new ’66 Ford sedans (Custom 500s), two of them this same baby blue and one a similarly chaste light green, all powered by the the 352; well, it was an image from that very impressionable stage of life that he could never quite shake.
 The objectivity of the seventh grade mind is the only thing more labile than the Ford’s steering.

-Pete was in Red Hook one day, walking around while his wife was shopping, when he encountered the Galaxie sitting at the curb across the street.
+Pete had been in Red Hook one day, walking around while his wife was shopping, when he encountered the Galaxie sitting at the curb across the street.
 Normally, he might have just given it a quick once-over, like any other interesting body walking down the sidewalk that was worth the mental energy to expend on a quickie analysis, despite knowing already that it would be rejected for further fantasy consideration due to its all-too obvious faults.
 But he suddenly stopped, turned to face it, got bumped by a pedestrian’s bulging shopping bag, and his head cracked.

 For the first time in his life, he really looked at a 1966 Ford.
 But not just any ’66 Ford; this one, with its distinct character enhanced by the way it was sitting down on its haunches, with those old Cadillac wheel covers; it suddenly spoke of a certain possibility that was utterly essential, despite Pete having not the slightest notion of what that would be.
 He just knew he had to buy it.
 And as he stood looking at it, a young guy came bounding down the front steps of the house directly behind it, and headed for the driver’s door.
 Pete dodged the traffic, and caught up with him.
 Within minutes, the deal was sealed.